Error Analysis of Lagrange Interpolation on Tetrahedrons: The Squeezing Theorem

 \end{theorem} Although the proof of Theorem~\ref{squeezingtheorem} is very similar to that of \cite[Theorem~1.3]{KobayashiTsuchiya4}, we provide a sketch here for readers' convenience.
-Note that the restriction $2 < p \le \infty$ for the case $k=m$ comes from the continuity of the trace operator $t:W^{1,p}(\bK) \ni v \mapsto v|_S \in L^1(S)$, where $S \subset \bK$ is a non-degenerate segment (see \cite[Section~3]{KobayashiTsuchiya4}).
-Using the counter-example given by Shenk \cite{Shenk}, we find that this restriction cannot be improved.
+Note that, in \eqref{p-cond}, the restriction $2 < p \le \infty$ for the case $k=m$ comes from the continuity of the trace operator $\gamma:W^{1,p}(\bK) \ni v \mapsto v|_S \in L^1(S)$, where $S \subset \bK$ is a non-degenerate segment (see \cite[Section~3]{KobayashiTsuchiya4}).
+Using the counter-example given by Shenk \cite{Shenk}, we find that this restriction cannot be improved. \footnote{See the simpler counter-example given in Appendix.}